josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     - For **environment name** enter flightdelays, or something similar.
 This value can only contain lowercase alphanumeric characters.
     - For **location**, use eastus2, westcentralus, australiaeast, westeurope, or southeastasia, as those are the only acceptable values at this time.
     - For **yourresourcegroupname**, enter the resource group name you've been using for this lab.

     > When you run the above command, the prompt tells you the subscription is set to XYZ.
 If you select "N" to continue with the subscription, you may encounter a UnicodeEncodeError when it attempts to parse your subscription list.
 If this happens, manually set the subscription first using the following command, then rerun the az ml env setup command:

     `az account set –subscription <Subscription Id>`

-14. If prompted, copy the URL presented and sign in using your web browser
+14. If prompted, copy the URL presented and sign in using your web browser.

-15. Enter the code provided in the command prompt
+15. Enter the code provided in the command prompt.

-16. Return to the command prompt, which should automatically update after you log in
+16. Return to the command prompt, which should automatically update after you log in.

-17. At the "Subscription set to <subscription name>" prompt, enter Y if the subscription name is correct, or N to select the subscription to use from a list
+17. At the "Subscription set to <subscription name>" prompt, enter Y if the subscription name is correct, or N to select the subscription to use from a list.

 18. It will take **10-20 minutes** for your ACS cluster to be ready.
 You can periodically check on the status by running the command shown in the output to the previous step, which is of the form: